openspim/openspim.github.io/µOpenSPIM.md

  To acquire a time lapse of a single plane, set up the recording exactly as if you were going to record only one image.

 1. After clicking <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Add TP</span>&nbsp;specify how often the plane should be imaged and set its recurring time interval (in seconds, minutes, hours or days).
     - Optionally you can add acquisition breaks by clicking <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Add Pause</span>.
-Then specify the length of the acquisition break and click *Add TP* to continue with a new time lapse recording after the acquisition break.
+Then specify the length of the acquisition break and click <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Add TP</span>&nbsp;to continue with a new time lapse recording after the acquisition break.
 2. Add at least one channel (either Software Controlled or Arduino Controlled) to the Channels list and set each channel's exposure time.
 3. Specify an Output directory.
 A metadata file of all acquisition settings will additionally be saved into the Output directory.
 4. Optionally: